Ultsi00/Colour/README.md

 All the rendering is done without the use of images, but by drawing (RGB) value at (x, y).
 Each hue is visualized in a segment, resulting in 12 segments forming a circle.
-Segments are drawn in arcs, increasing the arc radius in each iteration.
+Segments are drawn in arcs, from origo, by increasing the arc radius in each iteration.

-Around the wheel, at orbit, circle-shaped hue selector can be re-positioned with user input.
+Around the wheel, at orbit, a circle-shaped hue selector can be re-positioned with user input.
-Selected hue value is transferred into a rectangle.
+The selected hue value is transferred into a rectangle.
 The saturation of the selected hue
 can be modified with user input.
 Modified saturation is visualized in the drawn rectangle.

 Saturation can be gradually modified from maximum hue saturation (original hue value) to minimum